-You may appeal if you have reached the maximum attempted unit limit but have not yet completed your academic program due to extenuating circumstances such as a recent disability or job layoff that requires retraining or further education to a different career major.
-In general, changing majors does not automatically create cause for extending this limit.
+You may appeal if you have reached the maximum attempted unit limit but have not yet completed your academic program due to extenuating circumstances.
+Changing majors does not automatically create cause for extending this limit.

-If the appeal is approved, you will be placed on a probationary status and your SAP will be reviewed each semester.
-Additional requirements may be requested such as an academic plan or other documentation of progress.
+If the appeal is approved, you will be placed on probationary status and your SAP will be reviewed each semester.
 While on probation, you will be eligible to receive financial aid for the semester in which your appeal was approved.
-However, you MUST meet the minimum standards of standards A and B each semester for continued eligibility.
 Please note that if you have failed to meet standard B, you will likely need to appeal each semester regardless of your GPA/completion rate.